1. Can you really make real soda at home?

 Please note: SodaStream recommends that you keep a spare carbonator in the cupboard so that when one carbonator runs out, you simply swap the empty carbonator for the full one.
 That way, you'll keep enjoying fresh, fizzy drinks and can return the empty carbonator as you order your next gas refill.

-4. I press the carbonating button on my soda maker and nothing happens.
+4. I press the carbonating button on my home beverage station and nothing happens.

 Usually this is a sign that there may be two sealer washers in the carbonating gasket head.
 The sealer washer is a small, black, O-shaped ring about 1/2" in diameter.
 To try and correct this problem, first remove the carbonator cover in back of the machine.
 Unscrew the carbonator from the fitting and lift the machine so you can see inside the gasket head.
 Using tweezers or a small screwdriver, attempt to remove the black rubber washer from the head.
 If there is a second one underneath it, you've just solved your problem!
 If not, please replace the washer in its original position and call Customer Support at 1-877-436-5866.